zioproto/kolla-on-SWITCHengines/Readme.md

 # Run the playbook

-To get started source your openstack config and get a tenant with enough quota and run this ansible playbook:
+To get started, source your openstack config and get a tenant with enough quota and run this ansible playbook:
 ```
 cp vars.yaml.template vars.yaml
 vim vars.yaml # add your custom config